Health insurance in Vermont

 Two insurers offer plans in Vermont’s individual market: MVP and Blue Cross Blue Shield of Vermont.
 Both insurers also offer plans that can be purchased directly, instead of via the health insurance marketplace, for people who don’t qualify for premium subsidies (subsidies are only available if the plan is purchased via the marketplace).

-For 2021, average premiums in Vermont’s individual health insurance market are increasing by about 3.5 percent, before premium subsidies are applied.
+For 2021, average premiums in Vermont’s individual health insurance market increased by about 3.5 percent, before premium subsidies are applied.

 Read our full overview of the Vermont health insurance marketplace.